wootfish/eli.sohl.com/_posts/2020-04-29-wangs-attack-2.md

 reference to `X` inside the round function enables a cool trick in our round 1 massage, as you will see shortly.

-Continuing our review, here's how MD4 computes all three rounds for each message
+Continuing our review, here is how MD4 computes all three rounds for each message block:
-block:

 ```python
 # round 1